Sri Satguru Hare-Gobind Sahib ji

 The Guru was a martial artist (shastarvidyā); he encouraged people to maintain physical fitness and keep their bodies ready for physical combat.
 He had his own Darbar (court).
 The arming and training of some of his devoted followers began.
 The Guru came to possess seven hundred horses and his Risaldari (cavalry) grew to three hundred horsemen and sixty musketeers.[15]

-Building Akal Bunga (The Enternal Throne)
+Building Akal Bunga (The Eternal Throne)

-The Guru always listened to Dhadi ministrals and even added 9 tunas to Sri Guru Granth Sahib ji.
+The Guru always listened to Dhadi minstrels and even added 9 tunas to Sri Guru Granth Sahib ji.
 The dhadis bought lots of courage to the Sikhs and on a routine by 1612 Sikhs would daily do Rehras Sahib, Ardas, recite Shabads and then attend the court.

 Visit to the center of Lahore